The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 Pros:

-• There are many advantages when you use bamboo rugs in your home, such as they are fire resistant.
-Bamboo rugs are known to be fire retardant due to their natural structure and oils.
+There are many advantages to using bamboo rugs in your home, such as their fire resistance.
+Bamboo is known to be fire retardant due to its natural structure and oils.
 Of course, it still could catch fire, but it will take a long time to spread.

-• Bamboo rugs are insect resistant since they contain an antimicrobial agent that gives bamboos a natural resistance to pests and fungi.
+• Bamboo is insect-resistant since it contains an antimicrobial agent that gives bamboo a natural resistance to pests and fungi.

-• Bamboo rugs are allergen resistant because of their smooth and easy to clean surfaces.
+• Bamboo is allergen-resistant because of its smooth and easy-to-clean surfaces.

-• You can use bamboo rugs in any area of your home, like your living room or kitchen.
+• You can use bamboo floor coverings in any area of your home, like your living room or kitchen.
 They also look good as entrance mats.

 • They have a wide array of sizes, colors, and patterns!
 Plus, they can be stained or painted to fit your home’s style.